csgear/competitive/cses/02_Sorting_and_Searching/README.md

 Find the max size of a sliding window containing unique songs

+### 1073 Towers

+Greedy approach: for each cube, find the smallest tower top that is >= current cube.
+If no such tower exists, create a new tower.
+Use multiset for efficient operations.

+### 3420 Distinct Value Subarrays

+Count subarrays where all elements are distinct.
+Use sliding window with two pointers and hashmap to track last position of each element.
+When duplicate found, move left pointer.

+### 3421 Distinct Value Subsequences

+Count subsequences where all elements are distinct.
+Use combinatorial approach: for each distinct element with frequency f, we have (f+1) choices (don't include or include once).
+Multiply all choices and subtract 1 for empty subsequence.

 ### 1660 Subarray Sum I

 for all positive numbers, use sliding window to find the nunber of subarrays